yrsegal/rejuvenation-modpack/README.md

   Fixes some issues with the character Ana's sprites.
 - BagReclassification.rb
   Reclassifies some items that are improperly classified.
+- BlackBoxFix.rb (depends on 0000.injection.rb)
+  Fixes some logic errors in a cutscene that leaves key items which are intended to be deleted.
 - FixBasculegionForms.rb
   Fixes Basculegion's forms on evolution.
 (Currently, female basculegion does not recieve the proper icon or stats.)
 - FixBlueMIC.rb (depends on 0000.injection.rb)